RhettRoseman/next-back/README.md

 THEN I will run ``` npm run dev ``` in my terminal

-THEN I will go to Postman/Insomnia and see if the route work
+THEN I will go to Postman/Insomnia and see if my GET/POST routes work

 THEN I see my routes are succesful